PlayeRom/flightgear-addon-logbook/README.md

 6. **Callsign** – your callsign set for multiplayer.
 7. **From** – the ICAO code of the airport from which you have taken off.
 If you are starting immediately in the air, this field will remain blank.
 8. **To** – the ICAO code of the airport where you landed.
 If you did not land (e.g. by closing FG in flight) or by landing at an adventurous location, this field will remain blank.
-9. **Landings** – number of landings made.
-If you landed anywhere, a 1 will be entered here.
-If the flight ended without landing or the add-on was unable to detect a valid landing, a 0 will be entered here.
+9. **Landing** – if you landed anywhere, a 1 will be entered here.
+If the flight ended without landing or the add-on was unable to detect a valid landing, this field will be left blank.
 10. **Crash** – if the add-on recognizes an aircraft crash, a 1 will be entered here, otherwise this field will be left blank.
 11. **Day** – the number of hours spent flying during the day.
 12. **Night** – number of hours spent flying during the night.